Portland, Oregon is often considered

 expose you to the city’s sustainable vibe.

 Portlanders love their bikes, and with about 320 miles of bikeways,

 it’s not difficult to understand why.
 Residents bike to work and

-school, to run errands, to exercise, and simply to enjoy the fresh air
+school, to run errands, to exercise and to simply to enjoy the fresh

-offered both in and around the city.
-Portland is widely considered the
+air in and around the city.
+Portland is widely considered the most

-most bike friendly city in the country, and it’s the only one to achieve
+bike friendly city in the country, and it’s the only U.S. city to achieve

 Platinum Status from The League of American Bicyclists.

 Recycling is available everywhere in Portland: at home, at work and